Title 15: Domestic Relations

 (C) the parent or legal guardian applying on behalf of a minor or incapacitated person has legal authority to act on the person's behalf;

-(3) the mailing address where the applicant can be contacted by the secretary and the phone number or numbers where the applicant can be called by the secretary;
+(3) the mailing address where the applicant can be contacted by the Secretary and the telephone number or numbers where the applicant can be called by the secretary;

 (4) the new address or addresses that the applicant requests not be disclosed for the reason that disclosure will increase the risk of domestic violence, sexual assault, stalking, or human trafficking;